Rationally connected non-Fano type varieties: Example in dimension 3

-Clearly $2X\sim X+F+(6D_y+17F)$, hence $(iv)$ follows from $(iii)$. \end{proof}
+Clearly $2X\sim (X+F)+(6D_y+17F)$, hence $(iii)$ follows from $(ii)$. \end{proof}

-\begin{Lemma} Let $X\in\mathcal{L}$ be a generic member of the family.
-Then the following assertions hold: \begin{enumerate}[(i)] \item There are $108$ cuspidal curves of anticanonical degree $1$ in fibers of $X$, $72$ of them are given by equations $R_{18}=M_4=0$.
-Other $36$ curves are given by $u^{12}+v^{12}=0$ and $x=0$, $y=0$ or $x=y$.
+\begin{Lemma} Let $X$ be a generic divisor in a linear system $\mathcal{L}$.
+Then the following assertions hold: \begin{enumerate}[(i)] \item There are $108$ cuspidal curves of anticanonical degree $1$ in fibers of $\pi$: $72$ of them are given by the equations $R_{18}=M_4=0$, the other $36$ curves are given by $u^{12}+v^{12}=0$ and $x=0$, $y=0$, or $x=y$.

-\item Let $F$ be a fiber and let $C\in F$ be one of the $72$ curves.
+\item Let $F$ be a fiber of $\pi$ and let $C\subset F$ be one of the $72$ curves.
 Let $P$ be the cusp of $C$, then $P$ is an ordinary double point of $F$.

-\item Let $C$ be one of $36$ curves and let $P$ be the cusp of $C$.
+\item Let $C$ be one of the $36$ curves and let $P$ be the cusp of $C$.
 Then $P$ is an ordinary double point of $X$.